saltzm/cgen/README.md

 }
 ```

-If you're unconvinced that this is useful, or concerned that this is too verbose, check out
+If you're unconvinced that this is useful or concerned that this is too verbose, check out
 [an example of using cgen to write classes in C](#getting-more-opinionated-with-our-class-design) for a more powerful example.

 # Motivation